mikacuy/deformation_aware_embedding/README.md

 3) Download and extract pickle files [here](https://drive.google.com/file/d/15jKM7AHZPuA-GyySSSEWk-lqxQuyCkjY/view?usp=sharing) that contain sampled positives and negatives for each model with pre-computed fitting gaps.
 Extract this folder in `retrieval/`.

 Goto `retrieval/` for training/test of our networks and the baselines.
+The code was built and tested with python 2.7 and tensorflow 1.12.0

 ## Our Deformation-Aware Embedding
 ### Ours-Reg: